aravindhan-c/Linux-for-Cloud-and-Devops/README.md

 ## File System Permissions
 Three types of permission - read, write & execute.
 Permissions can be attached to user(u), group(g) & other(o)
-* ls -ld - list permissions of the directory
+* ls -ld <dirname> - list the info about the dir instead of its conents
 * d rwx rwx rwx - d(file type) rwx(for user) rwx(group) rwx(others)
 * 0 or --- - no permission; 1 or --x - execute; 2 or -w- - write; 4 or r-- - read
 * chmod - change permission of file and directory (chmod <permission of user group other> {filename})
 * chown - change the owner of the file and directory (chown <ownername> <filename>)
-* chgrp - change the group ownership of the files
+* chgrp - change the group ownership of the files (chgrp grp_owner filname)
 * cat - read and concatenate the text inside the files (cat -b <filename> - add line numbers while displaying contnent on terminal; cat -e <filename> - add $ symbol at the end of each line of the file)
 * grep - global regular expression print - searches files for a particular pattern and displays all the lines that contains the pattern (grep <flag or search_word> filename)
 * grep -i - Delivers results for case-insensitive strings